wilfredinni/python-cheatsheet/README.md

 5
 ```

-PS: test of emptiness of strings, lists, dictionary, etc, should **not** use len, but prefer direct
+Test of emptiness of strings, lists, dictionary, etc, should **not** use len, but prefer direct
-boolean evaluation.
+boolean evaluation:

 ```python
 >>> a = [1, 2, 3]